What is New in Workers’ Compensation in Boston?

 There have been several new developments in the area of workers’ compensation laws in Boston.
 If you have suffered an injury on the job, you could be entitled to workers’ compensation in Boston.
 People injured on the job have a right to collect compensation.
 All Massachusetts employers are required to purchase a workers’ compensation insurance policy.
 When employees become injured, the insurance policy will pay for medical costs associated with treating workplace injuries.

 A workers’ compensation insurance policy can also provide compensation for those injured employees who are unable to return to work.
-If you are interested in securing compensation for your workplace injuries, The Law Office of John J. Sheehan can help.
+If you are interested in securing compensation for your workplace injuries, The Boston workers’ compensation lawyers at the Law Office of John J. Sheehan can help.
 Contact our law firm today to schedule your initial consultation.
 Read on to learn about recent developments in the area of Boston workers’ compensation.

-Early Care can Mitigate Mental Issues After Workers’ Compensation Injuries
+Mitigating Mental Issues After Workers’ Compensation Injuries with Early Care

 The Workers’ Compensation Research Institute focused on the topic of mental health and workplace injuries at a recent annual conference.
 The panel discussed how injuries in the workplace can lead to adverse mental health outcomes that can lead to extremely negative consequences.
 The panel discovered that employees injured in the workplace are at a greater risk of becoming addicted to drugs, suffering from depression or dying from suicide.